Insen-Technology-JSC/.github/profile/README.md

 ## Insen Technology

-Insen is an Healthtech company.
-We aim to bring a safe and comfortable living environment for our customers.
+Were are an Healthtech company.
+Our mission is to create a safe and comfortable living environment for our customers.

 ## Get in touch!